etorres-revature/Password_Generator/README.md

 <p align="justify">As technology has become more ubiquitous in our everyday lives, so to has the proliferation of cyber-crime in the form of malware, ransomware, and other large scale data breaches. </p>

-<p align="justify">This applicaiton uses HTML5, CSS, Bootstrap 4, and JavaScript to create a strong, unique password.
-When you push the "Generate" button, the program will create an array of arrays based on whether you want upper case letters, lower case letters, numbers, and/or special characters.
-Then the password is created based on the length of the passwrod selected.
-(All javascript alert/confirm are validated to ensure proper selection is made by the end-user.)
-Finally, the newly generated password is presented to the end-user through the viewport.</p>
+<p align="justify">This applicaiton uses HTML5, CSS, Bootstrap 4, and JavaScript to create a strong, unique password.</p>

+<a align="justify">When the "Generate" button is pushed, the program will create an array of arrays based on choices for upper case letters, lower case letters, numbers, and/or special characters.</p>

+<a align="justify">Then the password is created based on the length of the passwrod selected.</a>

+<a align="justify">(All javascript alert/confirm are validated to ensure proper selection is made by the end-user.)</p>

+<a align="justify">Finally, the newly generated password is presented to the end-user through the viewport.</p>

 Try the <a>[Password Generator](https://etorres-revature.github.io/Password_Generator/)</a>.

 ### Cyber-crime Consequences<a href="#footnote1"><sup>[1]</sup></a>

 1. :moneybag: Fnancial Costs :moneybag:
-    * compensating aff3ected customers :money_with_wings:
+    * compensating affected customers :money_with_wings:
     * incident response to investigate breach :money_with_wings:
     * investment in new security measures :money_with_wings:
     * legal fees :money_with_wings: